bormaxi8080/osint-timeline/DRAFT.md

 FaceSeek.
 A tool for reverse face search by photo.
 Free functionality is limited (found images are partially blurred and only part of the URL is displayed): https://faceseek.online/

+LeakRadar.
+An online tool to search for data breaches where a domain or email has been found: https://leakradar.io

 instaclip.app allows to download content from Instagram without account: videos, photos, reels, stories, IGTV (convenient when you need to view Instagram content found in Google search results, but don't want to authorize): https://instaclip.app

+Search engine for KQL Queries.
+KQL (Kusto Query Language) is a query language that allows to extract meaningful insights from large datasets.
+Widely used in the cybersecurity (detecting Social Engineering Attacks, search devices with CVEs and more): https://www.kqlsearch.com/

 ----